 As a comparator, an op-amp can be used to make an AC-to-DC converter.
-Turning an Ac sine wave into a DC square wave.
-With one input connecting to AC, as the sine wave flows the output continues switching back and forth between saturation positive and saturation negative converting ac to DC.
+Turning an AC sine wave into a DC square wave.
+With one input connecting to AC, as the sine wave flows the output continues switching back and forth between saturation positive and saturation negative converting AC to DC.

 Controlling the gain, a feedback loop is created putting the op-amp in a closed-loop configuration.
 Feedback is achieved by connecting the output to one of the inputs.
 This is mostly done with the inverting terminal creating negative feedback.
 The voltage at the inverting input always equals the output voltage.

 As the voltage at the positive terminal changes, the output voltage also changes.
-The loop self-correct keeping the voltage at the inverting terminal nearly equal to that of the positive terminal just different enough to keep the differential microvolts needed to generate an output.
+The loop self-corrects keeping the voltage at the inverting terminal nearly equal to that of the positive terminal just different enough to keep the differential microvolts needed to generate an output.

 That is Vin=Vout